 The term ‘model minority’ is ‘problematic,’ says Wong-Tam

 In 2010, when Kristyn Wong-Tam was elected councillor of Ward 27 (Toronto Centre-Rosedale), she was considered one of the City Hall rookies to watch.

-Before she became one of 15 women and one of five visible minorities on the 45-member city council, she had already earned a formidable reputation as a passionate community advocate, an accomplished real estate professional, businesswoman, and champion of the arts.
+Before she became one of 15 women and one of five racialized persons on the 45-member city council, she had already earned a formidable reputation as a passionate community advocate, an accomplished real estate professional, businesswoman, and champion of the arts.

 A co-founder of Asian Canadians for Equal Marriage, she was also past president of the Chinese Canadian National Council (CCNC) in Toronto, which sought an apology and redress from the federal government on behalf of surviving Chinese Head Tax payers and their families.
 [The persistence of the CCNC – the largest Chinese Canadian human rights group in Canada – resulted in a full apology 22 years later.
 In 2006, Prime Minister Harper apologized to Chinese Canadians for the head tax and for six decades of legislated racism imposed against them.]

 Not one to mince words, Wong-Tam has been one of the more outspoken members of council who have taken Mayor Rob Ford to task for his refusal to attend Gay Pride celebrations and his cavalier attitude towards immigrants and women in politics.
 She had butted heads with him once, before she became councillor, when she demanded an apology following his remarks about how “Those Oriental people work like dogs” and how “they’re slowly taking over.”
 She had led Asian protesters at City Hall and gathered hundreds of signatures demanding an apology, which she presented to the council.
 Ford was forced to retract his words and delivered what critics called a half apology.